Graeber, Thiel, Stephenson: Utopia, Risk, and Space

 The contracts include at least one crewed flight test per company with at least one NASA astronaut aboard to verify the fully integrated rocket and spacecraft system can launch, maneuver in orbit, and dock to the space station, as well as validate all its systems perform as expected.

 In other words, NASA, in awarding the contracts, is accepting risk because of the urgency imposed on it by Russia.
-This is significant, because arguably, what has been missing since the market-triumphed over the US, following the end of the Cold War been an acceptance of risk in exchange in pursuing a payoff for undertaking Big Things.
+This is significant, because arguably, what has been missing since the market-triumphed over the US, following the end of the Cold War, has been an acceptance of risk in exchange in pursuing a payoff for undertaking Big Things.

 Here is how Stephenson describes the tendency to avoid risk in his famous essay: